ros-hybrid-behaviour-planner/so_data/README.md

 `ev_factor` has to be set the interval `[0,1]` with `1` leading to no evaporation and `0` to the complete evaporation after `ev_time`.
 In case that `ev_time == 0` and `ev_factor < 1` the gradient will instantly evaporate completely.

-Gradients without goal radius (soMessage `goal_radius = 0`) and a diffusion smaller than the minimum diffusion radius (`min_diffusion`, see soBuffer Parameters) will be deleted immediately.
+Gradients without goal radius (soMessage `goal_radius = 0`) and a diffusion smaller than the minimum diffusion radius (`min_diffusion`, see soBuffer Parameters) will be deleted.

 ### Aggregation

 Aggregation is realized in a two step process within the SoBuffer.
 The first level of aggregation is applied when data is stored (see Gradient Storage).
-The second level is done when a list of gradients is requested by the buffer.
+The second level is done when a list of gradients is requested from the buffer.
 SoBuffer will only return gradients which match the specified criteria and are within view distance.
 The criteria are/might be:

 * frameids: frameids of gradient data to be returned (None == all frames will be considered)
 * static: static gradient data will be returned
 * moving: moving gradient data will be returned
-* frame: frame which will be considered in returning agent sets; if no frame is specified 'pose_frame' will be used

 The following options are available: